SoRa4762/oneDaySocialMedia/server/tolNote.md

 ### this is not

 POST http://localhost/8000/user net::ERR_CONNECTION_REFUSED
-this means you a fool for not hitting your api properly or something else, but not CORS error, aight?
+this means you a fool for not hitting your api properly or something else, but not CORS error